fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Create a release

 Space also allows you to publish your API.
-When you publish, anyone else can install their own copy of your API, in their own cloud.
+When you publish it, anyone else can install their own copy of your API, in their own cloud.

-To do so, use a single command in the Space CLI to create an _unlisted release_:
+To do so, use a single command in the Space CLI to create an **unlisted release**:

 ```console
 space release
 ```

-This command publish your revision as a release and give you a link.
+This command publishes your revision as a release and gives you a link.
 Anyone you give this link to can install your API.

-You can also make your app publicly discoverable by creating a _listed release_ with the Space CLI:
+You can also make your app publicly discoverable by creating a **listed release** with the Space CLI:

 ```console
 space release --listed
 ```

 This will allow anyone to find and install your app via <a href="https://deta.space/discovery?ref=fastapi" class="external-link" target="_blank">Deta Discovery</a>.
-Read more about <a href="https://deta.space/docs/en/basics/releases?ref=fastapi" class="external-link" target="_blank">releasing your app in the docs/a>.
+Read more about <a href="https://deta.space/docs/en/basics/releases?ref=fastapi" class="external-link" target="_blank">releasing your app in the docs</a>.

-## Check Runtime Logs
+## Check runtime logs

 Deta Space also lets you inspect the logs of every app you build or install.